Sikhism in England

 English Sikhs number over 520,000 people and account for 0.9% of England's population in 2021, forming the country's fourth-largest religious group.
 In 2006 there were 352 gurdwaras in England.
-The largest Sikh populations in the U.K. are in the West Midlands and Greater London.
+The largest Sikh populations in the UK are in the West Midlands and Greater London.

-Nagar Kirtan Convoy in Barking, London.
+Nagar kirtan convoy in Barking, London.

 History

 The permanent arrival of Sikhism in England is dated to 1850 A.D. with the arrival of Maharajah Duleep Singh (last ruler of the Sikh Empire).
 The first Sikh place of worship, called a Gurdwara, was opened in 1911 in London and this was partly funded by the Maharaja of Patiala.
 Prior to this the first Sikh Society called Khalsa Jatha was formed in 1908.

 In 2019, the statue of Sikh soldier was unveiled in the West Yorkshire to commemorate the Sikhs martyrs in the World War I and World War II.